 - Cook the rice: The rice needs to be cooked just enough, but not to the point of softness.
 If the rice is too soft, it will mash when you fry it in the wok, and you'll have a rice pudding instead of fried rice.
 Not the effect you're going for.
 To get your rice just right, you will need to soak it for 30 minutes.
 Then drain, measure in the water, and toss it in the microwave.
 If you don't want to use a microwave, you can cook the rice on the stovetop.
 Bring a bit pot of salted water to boil, add the rice the way you would pasta, and cook it until the grain is just soft enough that it mashes when you apply slight pressure, but not falling apart.

-- Put your rice to dry: That's right, you need your cooked rice grains to be as "dry" as possible so they fry up nicely in the hot wok.
+- Dry the rice: That's right, you need your cooked rice grains to be as "dry" as possible so they fry up nicely in the hot wok.
 To do this, drain the rice thoroughly after cooking, in case there's any water left in it, then spread it in an even layer in a baking sheet and let it stand while you prep the rest of your ingredients.

 - Sauce it right: Like with the veg manchurian you will need a medley of sauces for this recipe--although not as many--and together they'll make your fried rice taste like heaven.
 I use tamari (soy sauce is fine), hot chili sauce, rice vinegar and some liquid aminos which add a nice, smoky flavor.
 If you don't have liquid aminos you can skip it and use more tamari.